pushtell/react-ab-test/README.md

 ### `experimentDebugger`

 Debugging tool.
-Attaches a fixed-position panel to the bottom of the `<body>` element that displays active experiments and enables the user to change active variants in real-time.
+Attaches a fixed-position panel to the bottom of the `<body>` element that displays mounted experiments and enables the user to change active variants in real-time.

 The debugger is wrapped in a conditional `if(process.env.NODE_ENV === "production") {...}` and will not display on production builds using [envify](https://github.com/hughsk/envify).